-Medpace Investors, LLC, a noncontrolling shareholder owned and managed by employees of the Company, has a majority ownership interest in Symplmed Pharmaceuticals, LLC ("Symplmed"), a private pharmaceutical development company.
-In addition, the Chief Executive Officer and other executives of the Company are board members of Symplmed.
-The Company entered into a Master Services Agreement ("MSA") with Symplmed to perform clinical trials.
+The chief executive officer and other executives of Medpace have majority ownership interests and are board members of Symplmed Pharmaceuticals, LLC ("Symplmed"), a pharmaceutical development company, and the chief executive officer is also Chairman of the Board.
+Medpace entered into a Master Services Agreement ("MSA") with Symplmed to perform clinical trials.
 The MSA also provides for a financing arrangement which allows for Symplmed to defer payments of the services provided by the Company while incurring premium service charges as consideration for the deferred payment concessions.
 The Company has evaluated its relationship with Symplmed and concluded that Symplmed is not a variable interest entity because the Company has no direct ownership interest or relationship other than the MSA.
-During the six months ended June 30, 2016 and 2015, the Company recognized service revenue from Symplmed of \$0.4 million and \$0.5 million, respectively, in the Company's condensed consolidated statements of operations.
+During the quarters ended March 31, 2016 and 2015, the Company recognized service revenue of \$0.3 million and \$0.3 million, respectively, in the Company's condensed consolidated statements of operations.

 The chief executive officer of the Company is a member of Coherus BioSciences, Inc.'s ("Coherus") board of directors, making Coherus a related party.
 The Company has secured an agreement to perform Phase I through Phase III clinical trial work for certain Coherus "bio-similar" drug compounds.
 The agreement provides for a minimum fee commitment for clinical trial services and is cancelable without cause by either party upon 30 days prior notification.
-During the six months ended June 30, 2016 and 2015, the Company recognized service revenue from Coherus of \$11.4 million and \$10.9 million, respectively, in the Company's condensed consolidated statements of operations.
-As of June 30, 2016 and December 31, 2015, respectively, the Company had accounts receivable from Coherus of \$2.6 million and \$2.0 million recorded in the condensed consolidated balance sheets, respectively.
-As of June 30, 2016 and December 31, 2015, respectively, the Company had from Coherus, \$9.5 million and \$8.4 million of Advanced billings and \$4.1 million and \$3.5 million of Pre-funded study costs, in the condensed consolidated balance sheets.
+During the quarters ended March 31, 2016 and 2015 the Company recognized service revenue from Coherus of \$7.1 million and \$5.6 million, respectively, in the Company's condensed consolidated statements of operations.
+As of March 31, 2016 and December 31, 2015, respectively, the Company had accounts receivable from Coherus of \$2.9 million and \$2.0 million recorded in the condensed consolidated balance sheets, respectively.
+As of March 31, 2016 and December 31, 2015, respectively, the Company had, from Coherus, \$8.4 million and \$8.4 million of Advanced billings and \$3.7 million and \$3.5 million of Pre-funded study costs, in the condensed consolidated balance sheets.

 Certain executives and employees of the Company, including the chief executive officer, have equity investments in Xenon, a clinical-stage biopharmaceutical company.
 In addition, a Medpace employee was a director of Xenon until May 2015.
 During July 2015 the Company and Xenon entered into an amended MSA agreement for the Company to provide certain clinical development services.
-The Company recognized service revenue from Xenon of \$0.4 million and \$0.1 million during the six months ended June 30, 2016 and 2015, respectively, in the Company's condensed consolidated statements of operations.
-As of June 30, 2016 and December 31, 2015, respectively, the Company had from Xenon, \$1.9 million and \$1.8 million of Advanced billings and \$0.2 million and \$0.2 million of Pre-funded study costs, in the condensed consolidated balance sheets.
+During the quarter ended March 31, 2016, the Company recognized service revenue from Xenon of \$0.3 million and less than \$0.1 million during the quarter ended March 31, 2015 in the Company's condensed consolidated statements of operations.
+As of March 31, 2016 and December 31, 2015, respectively, the Company had, from Xenon, \$2.0 million and \$1.8 million of Advanced billings and \$0.1 million and \$0.2 million of Pre-funded study costs, in the condensed consolidated balance sheets.